TheNoobInventor/lidarbot/README.md

 Additionally, a static IP address was assigned to lidarbot on the router for easy discoverability on the network.

+***NOTE:***
+Best practices might not have been employed in establishing communication between the two systems.
+The approach proposed [here](https://docs.ros.org/en/humble/How-To-Guides/Installation-Troubleshooting.html) was unable to be replicated in this project but others might find better success.

+## Differential Drive Controller

+## IMU Sensor Broadcaster

 ## Test Drive

+### Gazebo

+### Lidarbot

 ### Motor Connection Checks